Skip to content

 Most programs buy protection on a fixed schedule regardless of market conditions.
 Simple to implement, but meaningfully suboptimal.

-Conditional entry — adjusting how much protection you buy based on where the market sits and what implied volatility is doing — consistently outperforms fixed schedules in our testing.
+Conditional entry, which scales protection to where the market sits and what implied volatility is doing, consistently outperforms fixed schedules in our testing.
 The cost savings are material.
 Often enough to be the difference between a program the board tolerates and one that gets cut after two years.

 The specific frameworks (what we call spot gates and vol gates) are where most of the implementation value lives.
 The logic is intuitive once you see it, but calibrating the parameters to your portfolio and risk tolerance is where it gets hard.
 We’ve found that even small parameter shifts can change outcomes substantially across different regimes.